Louis C.K.'s new film shelved after accusations of sexual misconduct

 Louis C.K.'s new movie, "I Love You, Daddy," will no longer be released, its distributor said Friday, one day after five women came forward to accuse the comedian of sexual misconduct.

-On Thursday, ahead of The New York Times' report detailing the accusations, The Orchard said it was canceling the New York premiere of the comedy, which was directed and stars Louis C.K.
+The move follows The Orchard's previous decision to cancel Thursday's New York premiere of the comedy, which was directed and stars Louis C.K., ahead of a New York Times report detailing the accusations.

-"There is never a place for the behavior detailed in these allegations," The Orchard said in its prior statement, adding that it was reviewing the situation.
+In its prior statement, the distributor said it was reviewing the situation but that "there is never a place for the behavior detailed in these allegations."

 Two female comedians claim that Louis C.K., the creator and star of the FX series "Louie," masturbated in front of them in 2002, The Times reported.
 Three other women told the newspaper about other instances of alleged sexual misconduct.
 NBC News has not verified the allegations.